mathjax/MathJax-docs/web/typeset.rst

 * Converting a string containing mathematics into another form.

 In version 2, MathJax could perform the first function very well, but it was much harder to do the second.
-MathJax version 3 makes both easy to do.
-Both these tasks are described below.
+The current version of MathJax makes both easy to do.
+Typesetting math is described below, while converting math is described in the :ref:`next section
+<convert-math>`.

 .. _typeset-page: